ChurchSuite/churchsuite-api/modules/calendar.md

 ## Get event

-* `GET /v1/calendar/event/:id` will return data for a specific event
+* `GET /v1/calendar/event/:id` will return data for a specific event with the given numeric ID
+* `GET /v1/calendar/event/:identifier` will return data for a specific event with the given string identifier

 ```json
 {